Ayuwalsys/Ayuwalsys/README.md

 - 👋 Hi, I’m @Ayuwalsys.
 - 👀 I’m Passionate about ML/AI.
-- 🌱 I’m currently studying Master's Degree in Data Science
+- 🌱  Master's Degree in Data Science
-- 💞️ I’m looking to collaborate on ML/AI
+- 💞️ I’m open to collaboration on ML/AI
-- 📫 How to reach me: https://www.linkedin.com/in/waliu-ayuba
+- 📫 How to reach me: waliua.ayuba@gmail.com

 <!---